cockroachdb/docs/v22.2/cost-based-optimizer.md

 ## Control whether the optimizer uses an index

-You can specify [whether an index is visible](alter-index.html#set-an-index-to-be-not-visible) to the cost-based optimizer.
-If not visible, the index will not be used in queries unless specifically selected with an [index hint](indexes.html#selection).
+You can specify [whether an index is visible](alter-index.html#index-visibility) to the cost-based optimizer.
+By default, indexes are visible.
+If not visible, the index will not be used in queries unless it is specifically selected with an [index hint](indexes.html#selection).

 This allows you to create an index and check for query plan changes without affecting production queries.
 For an example, see [Set an index to be not visible](alter-index.html#set-an-index-to-be-not-visible).

+{{site.data.alerts.callout_info}}
+`UNIQUE` and `PRIMARY KEY` [constraints](constraints.html) are still enforced on indexes that are not visible.
+{{site.data.alerts.end}}

 You can instruct the optimizer to use indexes marked as `NOT VISIBLE` with the [`optimizer_use_not_visible_indexes` session variable](set-vars.html#optimizer-use-not-visible-indexes).
 By default, the variable is set to `off`.